-- Avoid SCUBA diving.
+- Avoid SCUBA diving, unless you have had a complete check-up and have been advised by a pulmonologist (lung specialist) that diving is safe.
 During SCUBA diving, increased underwater pressures and high oxygen levels can damage the lungs. - Tell your surgeon, anesthesiologist, and other healthcare providers about your medical history before any scheduled procedures that may require oxygen. - Avoid breathing high concentrations of oxygen whenever possible, especially for long periods of time (such as over several hours).
 If you require oxygen, monitoring of your oxygen levels can usually be done so that you can receive the lowest oxygen concentration that is necessary.

-Bleomycin Alert Version 2.0 - 3/06
+Bleomycin Alert Version 3.0 - 10/08